sulfo/xml-sitemap-feed/readme.txt

 == Upgrade Notice ==

 = 4.1 =
-New option: split posts by year to improve generate speed.
+New: Split posts by year to improve generate speed and priority settings.

 == Changelog ==

 = 4.1 =
+* NEW: Ping Google and Bing on new publications
+* NEW: Priority calculation options
 * NEW: Option to split posts by year or month for faster generation of each sitemap
+* Reduced queries to increase performance
+* Improved Lastmod and Changefreq calculations
 * Core class improvements
 * Dropped qTranslate support
 * BUGFIX: removed several PHP notices